hamma-dev/mjolnir-ats590/README.md

-# Template Mjolnir System Configuration Package
+# ATS 590 System Configuration Package

-A system configuration package for Mjolnir, intended as a template for your own system configuration packages.
+A system configuration package for Mjolnir, for use with Dr. Nair's ATS 590 course on testing new low-cost environmental sensor networks.

-Fill out this Readme with important information for your users: how to install and set up for system, any specific details of its operation, documentation of any new presets, and any pertinent troubleshooting information.

 **IMPORTANT:** When cloning for the first time, make sure to use the ``--recurse-submodules`` to automatically initialize and download the ``mjolnir-presets`` git submodule that stores the common configuration presets.
 If you're already cloned the repo, you can run ``git submodule update --init`` to do the same.